-Hooray for the early May long bank holiday weekend, and there’s lots happening for families!
+Hooray for the early May long bank holiday weekend, and there’s lots happening for families across the North West!

-From traditional May Day events in Knutsford and Liverpool to muddy charity obstacle races in Warrington to steam engines in Bolton and family bluebell walks in Cheshire, there really is something for everyone.
+From traditional May Day events in Knutsford and Holywell to Tudor fun in Speke, steam engines in Bolton, climbing a giant tree in Cheshire and daft fun on stage in Crewe, there’s something for everyone.

-If you’ve been wondering what’s on this bank holiday weekend in the North West, here are five of the best family-friendly events to enjoy with your children.
+If you’ve been wondering what’s on this bank holiday weekend in the North West, here are six of the best family-friendly events to enjoy with your children.